syncfusion-content/xamarin-docs/Xamarin/Maps/How-To.md

 ---
 layout: post
 title: Customizations in Syncfusion SfMaps
-description: This section explains how to transform the value of latitude and longitude to pixel value and vice versa
+description: This section explains how to transform the value of latitude and longitude to pixel value and vice versas
 platform: xamarin
 control: SfMaps
 documentation: ug